Tax Benefits on Loan Against Property: What You Need to Know

 This section allows you to deduct all expenses incurred for business purposes, including the interest paid on loans.

-Thus, if you are a business owner or self-employed professional, this provision can significantly reduce your taxable income.
+If you are a business owner or self-employed professional, this provision can significantly reduce your taxable income.

-Important: No tax benefit is available on the principal repayment of a loan against property, unlike Section 80C applicable to home loans.
+Important Note: No tax benefit is available on the principal repayment of a loan against property, unlike Section 80C applicable to home loans.

 Understanding the Mortgage Loan Interest Tax Deduction